-(a) Credit. - A corporation that (i) for at least 40 weeks during the taxable year has at least nine employees and (ii) is located, for part or all of its taxable year, in a severely distressed county may qualify for a credit against the tax imposed by this Division by creating new full-time jobs with the corporation in this State in the severely distressed county-during that year.
-A corporation that hires an additional full-time employee during that year to fill a position located in this State a severely distressed county is allowed a credit of two thousand eight hundred dollars (\$2,800) for the additional employee.
-A position is located in a county this State if (i) at least fifty percent (50%) of the employee's duties are performed in the county, this State, or (ii) the employee is a resident of the county.
-This State.
+A position is located in a county if (i) at least fifty percent (50%) of the employee's duties are performed in the county, or (ii) the employee is a resident of the county.
 The credit may not be taken in the income year in which the additional employee is hired.
 Instead, the credit shall be taken in equal installments over the four years following the income year in which the additional employee was hired and shall be conditioned on the continued employment by the corporation of the number of full-time employees the corporation had upon hiring the employee that caused the corporation to qualify for the credit.
-If, in one of the four years in which the installment of a credit accrues, the number of the corporation's full-time employees falls below the number of full-time employees the company had in the year in which the corporation qualified for the credit or the position filled by the employee is moved to another county, no longer located in this State, the credit expires and the corporation may not take any remaining installment of the credit.
+If, in one of the four years in which the installment of a credit accrues, the number of the corporation's full-time employees falls below the number of full-time employees the company had in the year in which the corporation qualified for the eredit or the position filled by the employee is moved to another county, credit, the credit expires and the corporation may not take any remaining installment of the credit.
 The corporation may, however, take the portion of an installment that accrued in a previous year and was carried forward to the extent permitted under subsection (e) of this section.
+If, in one of the four years in which the installment of a credit accrues, the position filled by the employee is moved to a county with a lower distress factor, the remaining installments of the credit shall be calculated as if the position had been created initially in the county to which it was moved.